Governor announces mask mandate for schools

 Gov. J.B.
-Pritzker is announcing a mandatory masking policy for teachers, staff, students, and visitors to all K-12 schools and day cares.
+Pritzker is announcing a mandatory masking policy for teachers, staff, students, and visitors to all Pre-K thru 12 schools and day cares.
 With the delta variant on the rise, the governor has announced the new guidance that will also apply to inside sports, but not outside where transmission is lower.

 Pritzker said given the CDC’s strong recommendation, he had hoped a statewide mask mandate for schools wouldn’t be necessary.